In this article, we are adding Amino acids Classification details.

 I=Isoleucine L=Leucine P=Phenylalanine H=Histidine L=Lysine

-2. Non-Essential Amino acids (NEAA):
+2. Non-Essential Amino acids (NEAA)

-The body can synthesize about 10 amino acids to meet the biological needs, hence they need not be consumed in the diet.
+The body can synthesize about 10 amino acids to meet biological needs, hence they need not be consumed in the diet.

-Eg: Gly, Ala, Ser, Cys, Asp, Asn, Glu, Gln, Tyr and Pro.
+Eg: Gly, Ala, Ser, Cys, Asp, Asn, Glu, Gln, Tyr, and Pro.

-3. Semi-Essential Amino acid:
+3. Semi-Essential Amino acid

 Histidine and Arginine are semi-essential amino acids.
 Growing children require them in food.
 But they are not essential for the adult individual.

-d) Classification based on the Metabolic Fates
+4. Classification based on the Metabolic Fates

 In this Amino acids classification, it can be classified based on the basis of metabolic fate:

-i) Purely ketogenic amino acids
+- Purely ketogenic amino acids

-ii) Ketogenic and Glucogenic amino acids
+- Ketogenic and Glucogenic amino acids

-iii) Purely Glucogenic amino acids
+- Purely Glucogenic amino acids

-i) Purely ketogenic amino acids:
+i.
+Purely ketogenic amino acids

 Leucine is purely ketogenic because it is converted into ketone bodies.

-ii) Ketogenic and Glucogenic amino acids:
+ii.
+Ketogenic and Glucogenic amino acids

 During metabolism, part of the carbon skeleton of these amino acids will enter the ketogenic pathway and the other part of the glucogenic pathway.